IvicaPetrsoric/TrainingCoreData/README.md

 # TrainingCoreData

-Company-Employee app for exploring workflow of CoreData.
+Company-Employee App for exploring workflow of CoreData.

 #
 Company screen: